 - 11,000 cases occurred through keyboard or repetitive movement activities

 - 3.14 million days were lost due to work-related upper limb disorders (such as repetitive strain injuries, hand-wrist tendon syndromes and carpal tunnel syndrome) in 2015/16

-Follow these top tips to stay safe when using DSE or other technology at work:
+Top tips to stay safe when using DSE & technology at work:

 - Make adjustments before you start work to improve your posture - pay particular attention to the position and angle of your monitor, mouse and keyboard; the height and position of your chair and feet; and also any documents.
 Use blinds (to prevent screen glare) and adjust the brightness/contrast settings (to prevent eye strain).

 - Re-arrange your work - so you flip between IT and non-IT tasks throughout the day - to avoid prolonged periods of keyboard or seated activity.